yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 If you haven't created and used your own configuration file yet, please see [Configuration](./overview.md).
 :::

-You can change Yazi's keybindings in your `keymap.toml` file, which consists of the following 6 sections:
+You can change Yazi's keybindings in your `keymap.toml` file, which consists of the following 6 layers:

 - [\[manager\]](#manager) - File list.
 - [\[tasks\]](#tasks) - Task manager.